 Torched rib in use.

-For sculpting, scraping, or rough-cutting.
+For sculpting, scraping, shaping, altering, + rough-cutting.

 For cutting slabs, opening boxes of clay, removing wobbly rims from pots, etc.